bflaven/BlogArticlesExamples/stop_starting_start_stopping/google_tag_manager_google_analytics/readme.md

 # 2. USING GTM

-In an ecommerce site, implementing GTM will enable to custom tracking for any action that lead users down to purchase.
+In an ecommerce site, implementing GTM will enable custom tracking for any action that lead users down to purchase.
 So, the focus will be on tracking for instance the Checkout Path.
-Even though you are not running an ecommerce, you can rely on the best practices and focus described below in each video (naming convention, method, tools...)
+Even though you are not running an ecommerce website, you can rely on the best practices and focus described below in each video (naming convention, method, tools...)

 **The idea is how to leverage on these best practises,tools and apply them to a general Website Strategy or a Conversion Strategy if you are a ecommerce website.**